AnnaRobinson/new_relic_insights/doc/configuring.md

 above.
 See New Relic's [documentation on registering Query keys][] for details.

-__Insights query data expiry time__ - If you provide a query key, a selection will appear, allowing you to configure an expiry time.
+__Insights query data expiry time__ - If you provide a query key, a selection will appear allowing you to configure an expiry time.
 In order to reduce the number of queries / amount of data returned by Insights, some data is cached locally.
 This expiry time defines the period for which this data will be stored in your application database.
-It's recommended to keep this relatively low.
+It's recommended you keep this relatively low.

 __Enable watchdog integration__ - This checkbox toggles watchdog integration.
 Check it to send Drupal log (watchdog) events to Insights.
 Uncheck it to disable